High School Summer Internship Outdoor Leader

 We know that hardly anyone checks ALL the boxes on job requirements and thats okay!
 If some or many of the items listed below describe you and your experiences were excited to talk with you and encourage you to apply.

-- Strong communications skills and a learning attitude
+- Strong communication skills and a learning attitude

 - Ability to perform well in a fast-paced creative environment

-- Ability to organization and time management skills
+- Ability to organize and manage time to complete tasks

 - Ability to work independently and as part of a team